mvysny/vaadin-on-kotlin/README.md

 ## Status

-There is [Aedict Online](https://aedict-online.eu) running on top of VoK, therefore VoK is considered to be production-ready.
+There is [Aedict Online](https://aedict-online.eu) running on top of VoK, so there are no obvious bugs in VoK.
+Yet, more projects are needed to battle-prove VoK's API.

 Done: